 7.2 - The title of SRHF1 Champion Team is awarded to the team that has scored the highest number of Teams Championship points, taking into consideration all the results obtained during the events which have actually taken place.

-7.3 - A team is defined as the matching pair of cars under the same brand name.
+7.3 - A team is defined as a matching pair of cars under the same brand name.

 7.4 - Points for both titles will be awarded to the top 10 finishers at each Event according to the following scale:

 7.5 - In addition to the above, one point will be awarded to the driver who achieved the fastest lap of the race and to the team whose car he was driving, provided the lap time was achieved without incurring a penalty and he was in the top ten positions of the final race classification.
 No point will be awarded if the fastest lap is achieved by a driver who was classified outside the top ten positions.

 7.6 - If two or more teams or drivers finish the season with the same number of points, the highest place in the Championship (in either case) shall be awarded to:

 - The holder of the greatest number of first places.

 - If the number of first places is the same, the holder of the greatest number of second places.

 - If the number of second places is the same, the holder of the greatest number of third places and so on until a winner emerges.